Our Adult Learning centres are COVID-19 secure

 Face Coverings – Do I need to wear one and will staff be wearing one?

-In accordance with the latest government guidelines, face coverings must be worn by all when moving around the Centre, in corridors and communal areas and in classrooms, where social distancing cannot easily be maintained, except where exemptions apply.
-Some people are exempt from wearing face coverings for health, age or disability reasons so please be respectful of this.
-It is expected that as part of step 3 of the roadmap process face coverings in classrooms will no longer be recommended, which will be no earlier than 17 May.
-When you enrol on a course it is with the understanding that you are currently required to wear a face covering.
+Summer term 2021 - In accordance with the latest government guidelines, face coverings must be worn by all when moving around the Centre, in corridors and communal areas and in classrooms when individuals aren't seated or stationary in their designated area, except where exemptions apply.
+If an individual is moving around the classroom, for example collecting equipment or materials or changing locations to complete group work, then a face covering must be worn.
+All physical activities classes, including Dance, Stay Active, Pilates, Yoga, Tai Chi and Otago are exempt from wearing a face covering, as long as the 2 metre social distancing can be maintained.
+When you enrol on a course it is with the understanding that you are currently required to wear a face covering under the above circumstances.
 Please be mindful that wearing a face covering may inhibit communication with people who rely on lip reading, facial expressions, and clear sound.
 Please bring your own face covering with you.
 Should you forget your face covering, a replacement can be obtained from reception.
-Although we are sure you are well versed in wearing a face covering by now, please visit our How to wear and remove a face covering page for additional guidance and a quick reminder from the World Health Organisation (WHO) who have produced a short, informative video demonstrating the safe wearing of a fabric face covering.
+Although we are sure you are well versed in wearing a face covering by now, please visit our How to wear and remove a face covering for additional guidance and a quick reminder from the World Health Organisation (WHO) who have produced a short, informative video demonstrating the safe wearing of a fabric face covering.

 Asymptomatic Testing – Do I need to test myself regularly at home?